njkuhne/recipies/sourdough_boule.md

 9. Coil fold the dough (Day One, 3:45pm)
 10. Rest for 30 minutes
 11. Coil fold the dough (Day One, 4:15pm)
-12. Rest covered in a warm location for remainder of time until Preshaping (for 1.5 hours)
+12. Rest covered in a warm location for remainder of time until Pre-shaping (for 1.5 hours)

-## Preshape the Dough (Day One, 6:45pm) ##
+## Pre-shape the Dough (Day One, 6:45pm) ##

 **For all shaping you will need to master a technique using your kitchen countertop and a baking bench scraper, which will allow you to shape your dough into a taught ball**

 Remove your dough from the container and place it onto a flat, clean, un-floured, dry, room temperature surface, like a kitchen countertop.

+To pre-shape the boule:

+1. Stretch the dough out into a square about a foot wide
-Stretch the dough out into a rectangle and fold in the left and right sides, then
+2. Mentally dividing the dough into 3 tall rectangles, fold the left side over the middle and pat down gently
+3. then fold or role the elongated rectangle.
+1. Place 6h

 #### Shaping into a ball ####